College of Law

 Metrics will include fraction of graduates employed in law-related fields at ABA date of record, student satisfaction with career services, and alumni giving fraction.

-- Develop and support cross-school, interdisciplinary partnerships with CLA, AGSM, and GSE to capitalize on synergies offered by the university environment, and explore co-curricular offerings, further joint degree programs, and joint appointments;
+- Develop and support cross-school, interdisciplinary partnerships with CLA and AGSM to capitalize on synergies offered by the university environment, and explore co-curricular offerings, further joint degree programs, and joint appointments;

 - Continue to focus on the scholarly productivity of the faculty by setting clear expectations and linking salary, summer research grants, research assistance, travel budgets, research leave, and teaching assignments, including reduced or increased teaching loads, to scholarly productivity;